The Best Cairns Liveaboard Boats Await You

 For enthusiastic scuba divers, a select number of Cairns liveaboard boats travel much farther out into the heart of the coral sea.

 These voyages last for a minimum of seven nights and visit elite scuba diving sites such as the ‘Cod Hole’ and remote Lizard Island.

 These liveaboard boats cater to experienced divers only and aren’t recommend to in-experienced divers or snorkellers.

 #2 Liveaboard Snorkelling, Liveaboard Scuba Diving, BOTH or neither?

 Are you looking for a Cairns liveaboard boat with breathtaking snorkelling opportunities that visit shallow areas of dense coral gardens and crew that offer guided snorkelling tours?

 Are you a scuba diver, or are you looking to become one on the Great Barrier Reef?!

-One of the most frequent questions that we get is about liveaboard tours that expertly cater to a range of guests.
-Maybe the people you are travelling with would like to experience the reef in a different way to you?
+One of the most frequent questions we get is about liveaboard tours that expertly cater to a range of guests.
+Maybe the people you are travelling with would like to experience the reef differently from you?
 Or some want the option to try new things once onboard?